benisai/Openwrt-Monitoring/README.md

   * AdGuardHome - Container to block Ads/Porn/etc.
   * Collectd-exporter - Container to collect data from Collectd on the Router
   * Adguard-exporter - Container to collect data from AdGuardHome
+  * Netify-log.sh - This will create a netcat connection to netifyd running on the router, it will output a local json log

 ### Router
 * Openwrt Router (21.x)